menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Thornton is worth considering.

-As is often the case in a small town, Thornton doesn't have a public transportation system that people use for their commute.
+Thornton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Thornton citizens is very high relative to the national average among all cities (21.84%): 39.85% of adults in Thornton have a bachelor's degree or even advanced degree.
+The population of Thornton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.85% of adults in Thornton have a bachelor's degree or even advanced degree.

 The people who call Thornton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thornton residents report their race to be White, followed by Asian.
 Important ancestries of people in Thornton include English, Irish, Scottish, French, and German.